Higher Grounds Coffee | Our Purpose

 But you’re a business! you might say.
 Don’t you want to keep yourself sustainable and profitable?
 Well, sure.
 But we’re not so worried about ourselves.
 Our friends in coffee-growing regions have long struggled to stay afloat—small-scale coffee farming isn’t exactly a lucrative livelihood.
 Coffee farmers put in countless hours for an average yearly income of less than $300: that’s less than 2% of what a full-time worker on minimum wage in the U.S. makes in a year, and pocket change compared to what many of us spend per year on coffee alone.
 (Those two $4 lattes a week?
 Take a second to appreciate the luxury.)

-Higher Grounds donates 1% of our sales to On the Ground, our partner nonprofit.
+Higher Grounds donates at least 1% of our profits to On the Ground, our partner nonprofit.
 On the Ground empowers coffee farming communities through gender and social equity, environmental sustainability, and economic security.